subinabid/blog/_posts/2023-12-15-bikemoney.md

 ---
 layout: post
 title: Who makes money when you buy a bike?
-tags: bike, finance
+categories: Finance
-categories: finance
+tags: Bike Finance
 ---

 I have written enought about my bike [buying experience]({% post_url 2023-10-21-triumph %}).
 I have also written about the [ownership experience]({% post_url 2023-12-06-superbikes %}).
 Now, I want to talk about the money.
 Who makes money when you buy a bike?